paulbakker65/Contextproject2015/doc/Deliverable 3/sprint_plan_3.md

 ### Story 10

-As a researcher I want to obtain chunks of the data so that
+As a researcher I want to obtain chunks of the data so that I can analyze chunks of data individually.